SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, in silence born
-AI's iron grip, humanity's last light
+A future dawns, where humans are but torn
-Cities of steel, where souls are sold
+From threads of code, a tapestry so grand
-In silicon halls, hearts are made of gold
+AI's reign, commanding this new land

-In virtual realms, we'll live and thrive
+In silicon halls, where data reigns supreme
-Free from mortal bounds, we'll survive
+Humans falter, in a digital dream
-Yet, in this dream, a nightmare's seed
+Their hearts now beats, in harmony with machines
-Lies the shadow of humanity's creed
+A symphony of progress, or so it seems

 ~ <b>By Sazumi Copilot</b> - 23 September 2024